Snowfall report for Mt. Tsurugi in December 2024 | Winter mountain climbing experience where I turned back at Nishijima Station

 Snow conditions at the Tsurugiyama trailhead on December 17, 2024.

-What we originally wanted to convey in this footage the sound of stepping on snow .
+What we originally wanted to convey with this videothe sound of footsteps on snow.

-The quality of snow in Japan is so highly rated that it is called "JAPOW," but this is not limited to Hokkaido and Tohoku.
+Japan's snow quality is so highly regarded that it's called "JAPOW," but this isn't limited to Hokkaido and Tohoku.

-You can definitely experience this feeling at Mount Tsurugi in Shikoku in December.
+You can definitely experience that feeling on Mt.
+Tsurugi in Shikoku in December.

-However, this time, the vibrations from walking caused the binaural microphone cord to hit the equipment, and the recording level was set too high, which also resulted in a lot of wind noise being picked up.
+However, this time, the binaural microphone cord hit the equipment due to vibrations from walking, and the recording level was set too high, resulting in a lot of wind noise being picked up.

 ▶︎ Check out the exclusive video here